×

 • North America remains the largest market, while Asia-Pacific is emerging as the fastest-growing region in rare earth recycling.

-• The electronics segment dominates the market, whereas the automotive segment is experiencing rapid growth due to rising electric vehicle demand.
+• The electronics segment dominates the market, whereas the automotive segment is experiencing rapid growth due to rising demand for electric vehicles.

 Market Size & Forecast